 When we shared our content via Twitter, Facebook, Instagram and Google+ on the first day we got around 5, 10 and 4 clicks respectively.
 On the second day, the numbers changed to 4, 8 and 3 clicks respectively.
 On the third day when we shared the same content via the same channels, it received 2, 5 and 9 clicks.

 This means while the first share got (a total of 5+10+4 =) 19 clicks, the second and third shares got an extra 24 clicks in total.

 Each share gets new clicks.
 Well, new clicks for the second round of sharing almost always mean increased traffic as well.
 However, the law of diminishing returns states otherwise.
-The story is quite different for a third round of shares.
+The story is quite different for the third round of shares.
 The traffic more than doubles after the third share via the same channels.
 This is a very simple example that we have chosen from our experiences.